-Caribou hunters who visit Zones 22 and 23 are asked to register their kills at the wildlife registration stations of the Nord-du-Québec and North Shore administrative regions, where services are planned according to the hunting zones and dates.
+Caribou hunters who visit Zones 22 and 23 are asked to register their kills at the wildlife registration stations of the Norddu-Québec and North Shore administrative regions, where services are planned according to the hunting zones and dates.
 These wildlife registration stations are all located in or near the hunting sectors in question or on the roads taken by hunters.

-Since the 2004-2005 hunting season, the Ministère des Ressources naturelles et de la Faune has operated, in collaboration with various partners, an official registration station at the kilometre 381 rest stop on the road to James Bay.
-This station is in operation 24 hours a day, 7 days a week, for the entire duration of the sport winter caribou hunting season in Zone 22.
-Caribou hunters from sectors A and B of Zone 22 are invited to register their kills there.
+Since the 2004-2005 hunting season, the Ministère des Ressources naturelles et de la Faune has operated, in collaboration with various partners, an official registration station at the kilometre 381 rest stop on the road to Baie-James.
+This station is usually in operation 24 hours a day, 7 days a week, for the entire duration of the sport winter caribou hunting season in Zone 22.
+Caribou hunters from sectors A and B of Zone 22 are invited to register their kills there (when this publication was printed, the opening of this station had not been confirmed).